To book Daniel Hulme please contact your JLA Agent.

 Working in academia, the public and private sectors, Daniel is a leading expert in artificial intelligence as well as its applications and the social, commercial, economic and ethical implications.
 In a world where many believe access to more and more data will lead to ever better decision-making, he looks at what AI really is, what it can achieve, and the potential pitfalls.
 He also asks how organisations need to change their structure and why people feel addicted to technology.

-Daniel Hulme is the CEO of AI solutions company Satalia, and Director of University College London’s Business Analytics Masters degree.
+Daniel Hulme is the CEO of award-winning AI solutions company Satalia, and Director of University College London’s Business Analytics Masters degree.
 He looks at how AI can solve the most challenging problems and deals with its business, ethical and social implications, as well as wider technological and economic developments.

 Passionate about creating a positive technological future, Daniel sees his mission as making AI accessible and understandable whilst also providing a framework for avoiding the potential pitfalls.
 He works at the intersection of technology, innovation, organisation and ethics.